-- Complete legal name of your business or, if you are registering under a partnership or proprietorship, the legal names of the partners. - Directors' names if your business is incorporated. - Physical address, mailing address and contact information. - · Federal business number. - The start date of operations and start date of your first worker. - An estimate of your payroll for workers and directors who report employment income on a Canada Revenue Agency T4 income tax slip. - For the prior three years, the total gross payroll for workers (up to the maximum wage rate per annum), including directors who report employment income on a Canada Revenue Agency T4 income tax slip. - A list of contractors you have paid in the previous three years for work done in Saskatchewan, including the type of work and contract amounts.
+- or proprietorship, the legal names of the partners. - Directors' names if your business is incorporated. - Physical address, mailing address and contact information. - Federal business number. - The start date of operations and start date of your first worker. - on a Canada Revenue Agency T4 income tax slip. - Canada Revenue Agency T4 income tax slip.